PolaricServer/webapp2/README.md

 * The 'basic' directory is a basic setup with just map browsing.
 OSM + norwegian map.
 * The 'polaricserver-nordic' uses a polaric server backend, OSM and norwegian maps.

 Feel free to experiment with setups..
+You may use the script setup.sh to copy files to/from the example directories.

+./setup.sh save minimal
+will save the current application setup in root directory to examples/minimal

 ## Running

 Use compile-js.sh to minify the javascript code.

 To run it, copy the content of this directory to a directory that can be accessed through a web-server.
-Copy the files in one of the example directories to the root web-directory and edit 'config.js' and possibly 'application.js' to suit your needs.
+Copy the files in one of the example directories to the root web-directory (or use the script setup.sh) and edit 'config.js' and possibly 'application.js' to suit your needs.